Available with Standard or Advanced license.

 To create a relationship class with the parcel fabric, right-click the feature dataset containing the parcel fabric that will participate in the relationship class and click New > Relationship class.

-Manage parcel fabrics across multiple projections
+Managing parcel fabrics across multiple projections

 Sometimes, a parcel fabric may cover a large area, for example, statewide coverage in the United States.
 In these cases, parcels may need to be edited in different coordinate systems.
-A parcel fabric can be edited in a different map projection as long as the datum of the map projection is the same as the datum of the parcel fabric projection.

 - In ArcMap, click the Add Data button to load the geographically projected parcel fabric.